yehia67/documentation/node-software/0.1/iri/how-to-guides/install-a-pow-proxy.md

 To complete this guide, you need the following:

 * An Internet connection
-* A [public IP address](root://general/0.1/how-to-guides/expose-your-local-device.md) that's either static or connected to a dynamic DNS service such as [duckdns.org](https://www.duckdns.org)
 * At least version 1.12 of the Go programming language (we recommend the latest version)
 * GCC: For macOS, you can install GCC using [Homebrew](https://brew.sh/) (`brew install gcc`).
 For Windows, you can [install TDM-GCC](http://tdm-gcc.tdragon.net/download).
 For Linux (Ubuntu 18.04), you can [install GCC from the `build-essential` package](https://linuxize.com/post/how-to-install-gcc-compiler-on-ubuntu-18-04/).
 * [Git](https://git-scm.com/downloads)